richard-k-perez/CellFindPy/README.md

 \
 **How to use:**
 1) Download the package into a directory of your choice.
-2) From the command line, cd into the directory containing your Anndata .h5ad file
+2) From the command line, cd into the directory containing your Anndata .h5ad file.
 3) Type python /path/to/CellFindPy/CellFindPy.py -i file.h5ad -o output_folder
 \
 \
 \
-**Optional Parameters:** \
+**Optional Parameters:**
-Optional parameters can be used by advanced users or if the default parameters are not optimal for your dataset. \
+Optional parameters can be used by advanced users or if the default parameters are not optimal for your dataset.
+\

-For more information, type python /path/to/CellFindPy/CellFindPy.py -h \
+For more information, type python /path/to/CellFindPy/CellFindPy.py -h
 \
 -i--------Provide Anndata file name.\
 -o--------Provide output folder.\